-Invictus A League of Their Own Miracle Remember the Titans 42 Eight Men Out McFarland USA
+InvictusA League of Their Own42Eight Men Out

+Remember the Titans M McFarland USA

+Miracle

-Group Debates (15% of your final grade)
+Group Debates (20% of your final grade)

-Students (in groups of four) will debate a controversial sport topic in an organized debate format.
-The debate should last approximately 10 minutes.
+Students (in groups of 4) will debate a controversial sport topic in an organized debate format.
+The debate should last approximately 10-15 minutes.
 Groups will select two students to support the affirmative/PRO side of the argument and two students to argue the opposition/CON side of the argument.
 Must choose sides!
 Debates must include:

-- o Definitions of key terms - o AFFIRMATIVE/PRO present key arguments that support your position.
-Provide evidence that supports your position (this needs to be cited accordingly).
+- Powerpoint/visual presentation - Definition of key terms - AFFIRMATIVE/PRO present key arguments that support your position.
+Provide evidence and examples that support your position.
 Be prepared for counter arguments.
-(3-4 minutes) - OPPOSITION/CON present key arguments that support your position.
+(3-5 minutes). - OPPOSITION/CON present key arguments that support your position.
 Provide evidence and examples that support your position.
 Be prepared for counter arguments.
-(3-4 minutes) - AFFIRMATIVE REBUTTAL affirmative argues against key arguments of the negative and reestablishes key points.
-(1-2 minutes) - NEGATIVE REBUTTAL negative argues against key arguments of the affirmative and reestablishes key points.
-(1-2 minutes) - o Audience interaction be prepared to answer questions from classmates.
-Students will have the opportunity to share their thoughts about the topic being discussed. - o APA reference page for all sources used.
+(3-5 minutes). - AFFIRMATIVE REBUTTAL affirmative argues against key arguments of the negative and reestablishes key points (2-3 minutes) - NEGATIVE REBUTTAL negative argues against key arguments of the affirmative and reestablishes key points (2-3 minutes) - Audience interaction be prepared to answer questions from classmates.
+Students will have the opportunity to share their thoughts about the topic being discussed. - APA reference page for all sources used.
 You must have supporting evidence for your arguments.

 Debates will be graded based on knowledge of debate topic and supporting facts as well as overall presentation and organization of information.
+Group members will be graded based on their individual presentation.